michaelms123/michaelms123/README.md

 🌱 Currently learning:
 - Advanced feature engineering.
-- Model interpretability (SHAP, feature importance)
+- Fraud/Anomaly detection.
 - Model piplines and optimisations

 💼 Career Goals:

-I am actively seeking a **junior data science or data analyst** role where I can apply data driven thinking to real business problems and continue my growth as a data professional.
+I am actively seeking a **junior data science or data analyst (or related position)** role where I can apply data driven thinking to real business problems and continue my growth as a data professional.

 📫 Let's Connect: